anytizer/sargam-blog.lmms/README.md

 ## What is randomizing?

 My randomization is based on the database of notations per Raag.
-It is an incomplete project.
+It is an incomplete project though.
 My limitation is to stay within pre-defined ascending and descending notes of a raag.
 Luckily there is a database of Raags and their notations.